Locations:

 You can often prevent vaginal yeast infections by making a few lifestyle changes.
 These changes can include:

-• Not douching — douching can kill bacteria that actually control fungus.
+• Not douching (douching can kill bacteria that control fungus)

 A note from Cleveland Clinic

-Yeast infections are a very common fungal infection that most women or people assigned female at birth (AFAB) will have in their lifetime.
-It’s highly treatable with medication, some of which are available to purchase at your local drug store without a prescription.
+Yeast infections are a very common fungal infection that most women will have in their lifetime.
+It’s highly treatable with medication, some of which are available for purchase at your local drug store without a prescription.
 Even though you may know the signs of a vaginal yeast infection, it’s important to get examined by your healthcare provider.
-They can recommend the best treatment based on the type of yeast infection you have and its severity.
+They can recommend the best treatment based on the type of yeast infection you have and how severe it is.

 Medically Reviewed